-Matapalo is a tiny coastal village, although the actual beach is about 1km ( 1/2 mile) away.
+Matapalo is a tiny coastal village, although the actual beach is about 1km (1/2 mile) away.
 A few very small and intimate lodges are located right on the beach.
-One of the more interesting is Bahari Beach Bungalows ((tel) 2787-5014; www.baharibeach.com), which offers deluxe tents with private bathrooms, and more standard rooms, right on the beach, or Dreamy Contentment ((tel) 2787-5223; www.dreamycontentment.com), a more traditional beachfront hotel.
-El Coquito del Pacifico hotel ((tel) 2787-5031; www.elcoquito.com) has a restaurant popular with tourists and locals alike.
+One of the more unusual is Bahari Beach Bungalows ((tel) 2787-5014; www.baharibeach.com), which offers deluxe tents with private bathrooms, as well as more standard rooms, right on the beach.
+Dreamy Contentment ((tel) 2787-5223; www.dreamycontentment.com) is a more traditional beachfront hotel.
+El Coquito del Pacifico hotel ((tel) 855/765-9642 in the U.S. or 2787-5031 in Costa Rica; www.elcoquito.com) has a restaurant popular with tourists and locals alike.

 For something completely different, you can head into the hills alongside the Savegre River to Rafiki Safari Lodge ★ ((tel) 2777-2250; www.rafikisafari.com), which features a collection of large safari tents on elevated platforms in a rich forest setting.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.